cyphercrescent/sepalsolver-doc/docs/source/Math.rst

    Returns:
           Information about the problem solved like, number of iteration, number of function call and other estimated parameters.
    Example:
-       Considering the optimization  of Rosenbrook function below, we can configure an optimization setting with custom tolerances and display enable.
-When the display is set as true and run, it displaced information like number of iteration, number of function call and other estimated parameters.
-This displaced information gives a user an insight about the activities that takes inside the method during and after runtime.
+       Consider the optimization of a Rosenbrock function below and evaluation information displayed using OptimSet.
+You can set your desired number of iteration and other parameters.
+It displaced information like number of iteration, number of function call and other estimated parameters.
+This information provides an insight about the activities that takes inside the method during and after the estimation of the Rosenbrock problem.

        .. code-block:: CSharp